OHSHIET/jester-messenger/README.md

 #### Video demo: [link](https://www.youtube.com/watch?v=X84m8JKvRjQ)

+### January 2025 update
+* Moved all the avatars to media folder.
+* Fixed the issue with websockets, now it shows the loading screen if there was a disconnection and attempts to reconnect properly.

 ## Distinctiveness and complexity
 The application uses websockets, which is the main reason why this project was harder than I originally expected.
 Their point is to automatically update all the changes that have been made to the page for all other users, without the need to reload it.